vigneshvenkat/Gaelikart/README.md

 # Gaelikart
-Gaelikart is an E-Commerce site which sells Irish alcoholic beverages online.
+Gaelikart is the frontend of an E-Commerce site which sells Irish alcoholic beverages online built using Bootstrap-Vue and NodeJS.